vision4robotics/PRL-Track/README.md

-# 🏃‍♀️ PRL-Track: Progressive Representation Learning for Real-Time UAV Tracking
+# 🏃‍♀️ PRL-Track: Progressive Representation Learning for Real-Time UAV Tracking (IROS 2024)
 Changhong Fu∗, Xiang Lei, Haobo Zuo, Liangliang Yao, Guangze Zheng, and Jia Pan

 \* Corresponding author.

 This is the official code for the paper "Progressive Representation Learning for Real-Time UAV Tracking".